Critical Infrastructure Defence Act: Constitutional challenge

-On June 23, 2020, The Alberta Union of Provincial Employees (AUPE) filed a statement of claim against the law at Alberta Court of Queen's Bench.
-The union argued that the law violates the rights of Albertans to peacefully protest and will hamper the union's ability to engage in collective bargaining, which includes the right to strike.
+On June 23, 2020, the Alberta Union of Provincial Employees (AUPE) filed a statement of claim against the law at Court of Queen's Bench of Alberta.
+The union argued that the law violates the rights of Albertans to peacefully protest and would hamper the union's ability to bargain collectively and to strike.
 AUPE president Guy Smith stated: "We will fight this all the way to the Supreme Court and we will defend any and all AUPE members or staff who are caught in the bill's crosshairs".
 Smith further said that the law "is an attack on our freedom to take part in peaceful protests".
-Smith says "In the past month, we have pledged to stand in solidarity with indigenous Albertans and black Albertans and we have always stood hand-in-hand with our fellow workers across sectors".
-The union is concerned with the lack of clarity about what constitutes "critical infrastructure".
+Smith said "In the past month, we have pledged to stand in solidarity with indigenous Albertans and black Albertans and we have always stood hand-in-hand with our fellow workers across sectors".
+The union was concerned with the lack of clarity about what constitutes "critical infrastructure".

-The initial Queen's Bench decision found in favour of the AUPE; this was subsequently overturned by the Court of Appeal of Alberta - the Supreme Court of Canada then denied leave to the AUPE, on the basis that the organization lacked standing to challenge the law.
+The initial Queen's Bench decision found in favour of the AUPE.
+This was subsequently overturned by the Court of Appeal of Alberta.
+The Supreme Court of Canada then denied leave to appeal, on the basis that the AUPE lacked standing to challenge the law.
 This left the CIDA intact, without any express ruling on its constitutionality.